austinpray/austinpray.com/_posts/2015-02-14-jquery-none-of-the-above-checkboxes.md

 }
 {% endhighlight %}

 If you are unfamiliar with logical operators: [XOR](https://en.wikipedia.org/wiki/Exclusive_or).
-I highly recommend getting familiar with all your logical operators.
 In this case an exclusive OR saves us from:

 $$
 A = \text{User checked "none of the above"}\\